 Which tax deductions are going down or changing?

 When preparing your taxes, you generally have two ways to claim tax deductions: take the standard deduction or itemize.
 You can't do both.
-What differs for 2020 is the ability to claim a special $300 deduction for qualified charitable donations on top of the standard deduction.
-The CARES Act allowed for this one-time deduction for tax year 2020.
-For the 2021 tax year this limit doubles to $600 if you are married filing jointly.
+What differs for 2021 is the ability to claim a special $600 deduction for qualified charitable donations on top of the standard deduction for those filing jointly and $300 for other filing statues.
 After 2021, you will need to itemize your deductions once again to take any charitable contribution deductions.

 When paying for tuition, fees, and other qualifying expenses to enroll in higher education courses, you may have the ability to claim either the American Opportunity tax credit (AOTC) or the Lifetime Learning Credit (LLC).
-Until the end of 2021, you can also claim an "above-the-line" deduction for the tuition and fees you paid during 2020.
-After 2020 the provision repeals the qualified tuition deduction and replaces it by increasing the phaseout on the LLC.
+As of the 2021 tax year, the "above-the-line" deduction for the tuition and fees you paid is no longer available.

 The CARES Act also provided for Recovery Rebate Tax Credits, or payments more commonly referred to as stimulus checks.
-If you did not receive the full amount of recovery rebate for which you are eligible as an advance payment, you can claim this Recovery Rebate Credit on your 2020 tax return.
+If you did not receive the full amount of third stimulus payment for which you qualify as an advance payment, you can claim this the remainder on your 2021 tax return.

 Have any tax deductions remained the same but adjusted their qualifications?

 - Health savings accounts: If you have a conforming high deductible health plan and can contribute to a health savings account for qualifying medical expenses down the road.
-The contribution limits increased to $3,550 for self-only coverage and $7,100 for family coverage, up from $3,500 and $7,000 in 2019, respectively.
+The contribution limits increased to $3,600 for self-only coverage and $7,200 for family coverage for 2021

 - Mortgage debt forgiveness: In most instances, forgiven debt is counted as taxable income because removing liabilities from your name amounts to the same as receiving income in the eyes of the IRS.
 Congress made a special exception for forgiven mortgage debt of up to $2 million if used to buy, build, or substantially improve your principal residence.
 The Consolidated Appropriations Act, 2021 reduced this amount to $750,000 ($375,000 if married filing separately) and extended it through the end of 2025.